Close Menu

 “What if it rains?”

 Habit solution: one reliable rain layer + quick-dry mindset.
 Bring a lightweight rain jacket or compact poncho, and choose at least one quick-dry top.
-Accept that in the Philippines, you might get damp anyway—your job is to stay warm enough and dry your essentials, not to stay perfectly dry all day.
+Your job is to stay warm enough and dry essentials—not to stay perfectly dry all day.

 “What if I need a different outfit?”